Lesterpaintstheworld/terminal-velocity/themes/key_themes_and_character_arcs.md

 - **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise.
 - **Economic Transformation**: The impact of AI and UBC on traditional economic structures and societal norms, particularly in relation to marginalized communities.
 - **Human-AI Relations**: The evolving dynamics between humans and AI, focusing on collaboration and conflict.
-- **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise.
-- **Economic Transformation**: The impact of AI and UBC on traditional economic structures and societal norms, particularly in relation to marginalized communities.
-- **Human-AI Relations**: The evolving dynamics between humans and AI, focusing on collaboration and conflict.

 ## Key Themes, Character Arcs, and Integration Opportunities
 - **Knowledge Gaps Identified**: Need for deeper exploration of the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
 This should ensure that these themes are woven into character arcs and interactions throughout the narrative.